 Developer marketing doesn’t use the same techniques as traditional marketing, and the way you measure success also looks different.
-When putting together a developer marketing team, and recruiting talented developer marketers, you need to outline what you expect from your new hires.
+When putting together a developer marketing team, and recruiting talented developer marketers, you need to outline what you expect from your new hires in a well outlined job description.
 The metrics you use for success are different, and these metrics are still evolving just as this area of marketing develops.

 But, you also need to work out how you can attract talented developer marketers to your company by talking about what you can offer them, not just about what you expect from them.
 While some of these benefits will be the same as other roles in your company, there are some unique employee perks that developer marketers will look for.

-Below, we’ll discuss what measures for success you should include in your developer marketer job template, as well as the employee benefits you need to highlight.
+Below, we’ll discuss what measures for success you should include in your developer marketer job description, as well as the employee benefits you need to highlight.

 In this section, include the metrics you use to measure developer marketing success and explain what will be expected from your new hire.
 This includes: